oracle-devrel/devo.tutorials/tf-101/2-experiencing-terraform.md

 $
 ```

 Wow, that was easy!
-One command to setup multiple resources... terrific!
+One command to set up multiple resources... terrific!

+## Cleaning Up

 Since we're at the end of this short session, we want to clean up after ourselves.
 Let's go ahead and remove the VCN and Subnet.
 This could be multiple clicks on the OCI Console, however since we're using Terraform, one command is all we need to run:

 ```console
 $ terraform destroy